LargeSystemsDevelopment2020/LogicalDataModel/UseCase.md

 1. Actor can get a list of vacant hotel rooms in a given city for a given number of guests and period of time.
 2. Actor can make a booking for up to 9 persons in one or more rooms for a given period of time on a given day
 3. See booking

+**Extension:**
+2a.
+An error message should be returned if the rooms are not available.

 * * *